 International business environment

-- With food prices racing higher around the world, and strong demand for maize from food companies, livestock producers and ethanol makers, American maize (corn) production is considered a critical component.
-The US is the world’s largest producer of maize, followed by China, Brazil and the EU (ABSA, 2017).
-Visit the National Corn Growers Association website – www.ncga.com.

-International business environment

 - With strong demand for maize from food companies, livestock producers and ethanol makers, American maize (corn) production is considered a critical component in global supply and demand.
 The USA is the largest producer of maize, followed by China, Brazil, the EU and Argentina (USDA, 2018).